google/koladata/docs/overview.md

 <section class='zippy'>

-Optional: Understand how objects/entities are represented as triples.
+Optional: Understand how entities are represented as triples.

 ```
 a = kd.obj(x=2, y=kd.obj(z=3))